 “Advertising” and “recommends” are the key terms here.
 MAP policies should only recommend the price that is advertised online or in-store for a product, not attempt to fix the actual selling price of the product—that’s illegal—or recommend the actual selling price.
 That’s MSRP’s job.

-MAP is essentially a one-way boundary you set to protect your brand, protect the margins of your resellers, and maintain fair competition across all of your distribution channels.
+MAP pricing policy is essentially a one-way boundary you set to protect your brand, protect the margins of your resellers, and maintain fair competition across all of your distribution channels.

 Let’s say you’re selling a hammock and set your MAP price at $70.
 What that means is that all of your resellers, including your brick-and-mortar sellers, need to advertise your product at $70 or more, no less, otherwise they risk warnings and penalties from you.
 A seller hungry to move inventory might go rogue, mark your product down to $50, and pour money into ads to push sales.
 That move not only makes the market less fair for your other sellers, but it’s in direct violation of your MAP policy.

 MAP not only keeps competition fair.
 It protects your brand identity.
 When resellers lower your prices and there isn’t anything to check them, it devalues both your product and, by extension, your brand.
 Consumers may think your products are of lesser value or that your brand can’t be trusted.
 Consistent pricing enforced via MAP guards against that.

 It’s critical that MAP policies are structured in such a way that a brand avoids violating anti-trust laws.
 You can and should enforce MAP, but MAP policies cannot be enforced or designed as a two-way agreement.